Rock Island (Wisconsin): History

 The Wisconsin DNR purchased the island and buildings from Thordarson's heirs in 1965.
 Today the only other landholder on the island is the US Coast Guard, which maintains an automated navigation light near the old lighthouse.

 Lighthouse

-The Rock Island Lighthouse was one of several the government had constructed at the time, and the woodworking around the door frames and windows are from these plans.
+The Pottawatomie Lighthouse was one of several the government had constructed at the time, and the woodworking around the door frames and windows are from these plans.
 The main structure is two stories, four including the basement and lantern room.
 The main two floors have walls of foot-thick limestone, while the lantern room is surrounded only by wood.
 The lighthouse also includes a summer kitchen, which the lighthouse keepers would use during the warmer months.
 This room is currently used as a gift shop and makeshift kitchen.

-The lighthouse has been restored to its original condition by the Friends of Rock Island State Park including obtaining a replica of the Fresnel lens used in the original light.
+The lighthouse has been restored to its 1910 condition by the Friends of Rock Island State Park including obtaining a replica of the Fresnel lens used in the original light.
 In the summer, volunteer docents give tours, staying for a week at a time.
 There is no running water or electricity in the lighthouse, but one room is heated.